-Every day, JDRF Advocacy brings together people who have diabetes, or a connection to someone with diabetes, and are interested in making their voices heard.
+Every day, JDRF Advocacy brings together people with diabetes, or a connection to someone with diabetes, who are interested in making their voices heard.

 When it comes to fighting diabetes, there is strength in numbers.
-JDRF is working together to build bonds among those who are personally affected by diabetes with their Member of Parliament (MP).
-These relationships strengthen our community, provide support for those who are living with diabetes, and deliver JDRF’s message – the need for a cure and the need to accelerate the pace of research through funding from our federal government.
+JDRF is working together to build bonds among those who are personally affected by diabetes with their Member of Parliament (MP) and other elected officials.
+These relationships strengthen our community, provide support for those living with diabetes, and deliver JDRF’s message – the need for a cure and the need to accelerate the pace of research through funding from our federal government.

-Established in 1998, JDRF’s Government Relations Program is focusing on three main areas in 2013:
+Established in 1998, JDRF’s Government Relations Program is focusing on three main areas:

 - Increase diabetes awareness, particularly type 1 diabetes (T1D).

 - Actively participate in the legislative decision making process as it affects diabetes research to find a cure for diabetes and its complications.